montroly/fansyloader/README.md

 1. Download the [last released version](https://github.com/montroly/fansyloader/releases)
 2. Unpack the download
 3. Open a bash and navigate to the directory.
-(For Windows the use of the Powershell is recommended and the script `openshell.bat` is optional included to open the Powershell).
+(For Windows the use of the Powershell is recommended).
 4. (Optional) `./fansyloader setup`
 5. Start